gchq/stroom-docs/user-guide/dashboards/expressions.md

 In some cases, functions can be nested.
 The return value for some functions being used as the arguments for other functions.

-The arguments to functions can either be other functions, literal values, or they can refer to fields on the input data using the ${} syntax.
+The arguments to functions can either be other functions, literal values, or they can refer to fields on the input data using the field reference `${val}` syntax.

 # Table of Contents